AngryPants/RAS/README.md

 # RAS
 RFID Attendance System

-Code written by Terry Lim with assistance from Eswaran.
+Code written by Lim Ngian Xin Terry (Software Guy) with assistance from Eswaran s/o Saravanan (Hardware Guy).

 How to update Nominal Roll:
 1. In the SD card, there is a file called NR.csv.
 In it contains 3 columns.